-Motivation plays an important role in the school because it increases teacher morale and performance and school goals can be achieved in an efficient way.
-Performance is something, a person does, which is normally affected by motivation.
-In order for teachers to perform well in their teaching activities, teachers need to be motivated.
-When teachers are motivated, their performance automatically rise towards high level.
-In schools, teacher's performance can be seen in their interaction with students, with other teachers and with their superiors.
-However, teachers in secondary schools in Tanzania have been reported to perform the least due to a number of challenges which hinder their effective working (Shahzad, 2007).
-Most teachers have reported their dissatisfaction as emanating from lack of housing, lack of improved salaries and other compensation needed to motivate and raise their performance.
+Motivation is important in schools because it boosts teacher morale and performance, and it allows school goals to be met more efficiently.
+Performance is something a person does, which is normally affected by motivation.
+In order for teachers to perform well in their teaching activities, they need to be motivated.
+When teachers are motivated, their performance automatically rises towards a high level.
+In schools, a teacher's performance can be seen in their interactions with students, with other teachers, and with their superiors.
+However, teachers in secondary schools in Tanzania have been reported to perform the least due to a number of challenges which hinder their effective work (Shahzad, 2007).
+Most teachers have reported their dissatisfaction as emanating from a lack of housing, lack of improved salaries, and other compensation needed to motivate and raise their performance.
 Teacher motivation encompasses forces both within and external to the individual.
-The internal teacher motivation comprises of the needs, wants and desires which exist within an individual; as such influence the teachers thought which in turn leads to a positive change behavior toward improving learning.
+Internal teacher motivation comprises of the needs, wants, and desires that exist within an individual; as such, they influence the teachers' thoughts, which in turn leads to a positive change in behavior toward improving learning.

-Teacher motivational level can rise when the teaching job enables teacher to satisfy the life supporting elements of his or her physical body like food, water, shelter etc. It can also rise, when the teacher feels useful in his or her job and when he or she feels satisfied with what she or he is doing.
-According to Iwu, Gwija, Olumide, & Tengeh, (2013), research has continuously suggested that highly motivated teachers experience job satisfaction, and also perform better than their poorly motivated counterparts; and that a mix of intrinsic and extrinsic factors tend to exert influence on the teachers' motivation.
-According to Ukpong & Uchendu, (2016), teacher motivation is very important because it improves the skills and knowledge of teachers because it directly influences the student's achievement.
+The teacher's motivational level can rise when the teaching job enables the teacher to satisfy the life-supporting elements of his or her physical body, like food, water, shelter, etc. It can also rise when the teacher feels useful in his or her job and when he or she feels satisfied with what she or he is doing.
+According to Iwu, Gwija, Olumide, and Tengeh (2013), research has continuously suggested that highly motivated teachers experience job satisfaction and also perform better than their poorly motivated counterparts; and that a mix of intrinsic and extrinsic factors tend to exert influence on the teachers' motivation.
+According to Ukpong and Uchendu (2016), teacher motivation is very important because it improves the skills and knowledge of teachers because it directly influences the students' achievement.